joekain/JKSegueActionViewController/README.md

 ### setActionForSegueWithIdentifier: toBlock:

-When you have a segue that you will perform manually you can use this method to setup a block to use everytime the segue is performed.
+When you have a segue that you will perform manually you can use this method to set up a block to use every time the segue is performed.

 ```objective-c
 - (void) viewDidLoad {